DSU-Digital-Sound-Design/f-24-dad-310-sound-design-for-film/content/assignments/reverb.md

 > Attention!!
 Make sure to include your impulse response file with your project.
 You have to do this manually.
 Just drag and drop it into the folder where your other sound files are.

-Submit your project file to D2L by next Tuesday November 1st.
+Submit your project file to D2L by next Tuesday October 31st.